Maude Smith Gagnon

-Maude Smith Gagnon (born 1980) is a Quebec poet.
+Maude Smith Gagnon (born 1980) is a Québec poet.

-She was born in the Basse-Côte-Nord region of Quebec and studied at the Université du Québec à Montréal.
+She was born in the Basse-Côte-Nord region of Québec and studied at the Université du Québec à Montréal.
 Her first collection of poetry Une tonne d’air was awarded the Prix Émile-Nelligan in 2006.
 Her collection of poems Un drap.
 Une place received the Governor General's Award for French-language poetry in 2012.